-Our friends Bournemouth Symphony Orchestra, The Orchestra at Colston Hall, continues to provide the foundations of our season.
-This season they join with superstar soloists such as Sunwook Kim, Tine Thing Helseth and Johannes Moser, and present symphonies by Walton, Tchaikovsky, Haydn, Mahler and Elgar.
+Our friends Bournemouth Symphony Orchestra, The Orchestra at Colston Hall, also reach a great milestone as they celebrate their 125th anniversary in May 2018.
+They continue to provide the foundations of our season as we celebrate our shared heritage with extraordinary soloists such as Andreas Ottensamer, David Fray, Stefan Jackiw, Simone Lamsma and Sunwook Kim and present symphonies by Schumann, Tchaikovsky, Berlioz and Beethoven.

 Browse the classical brochure online: